macktron/macktron.github.io/index.markdown

 [See which policies European Parliament groups support most](/epgyesvotes/)📂.

+---

 ![Polarization in the USA](images/polarization_USA.png) *Rising ideological distance between parties is a global trend.
 Source: [Pew Research Center](https://www.pewresearch.org/politics/interactives/political-polarization-1994-2017)🌐.*

----

-## Parliament-wide Agreement 🌈
+## Parliament-wide Polarization 🌈

  Polarization is a fairly abstract concept but it can be quantified using the voting records of all Members of the European Parliament (MEPs)